 All Untitled Group

+Untitled Group Flow and the second l

-Untitled Group Workflow Parameters Trap size: Flexo normal •]
+Workflow Parameters i rap size: Flexo normal l

-PDF version: PDF 1.6 -
+PDF version: PDF 1.6

-Convert PDF to Image: No -
+Convert PDF to Image: No

 E-mail To: []

-E-mail Message: []
+E-mail Message: [] []

+Workflow Parameters

-Workflow Parameters Substrate: medium
+Substrate: medium ļ

 You can easily remove workflow parameters from the list of public parameters using the Manage Public Parameters dialog.
-Learn more about public parameters in Using Public Parameters in Workflows on page 107.
+Learn more about public parameters in Using Public Parameters in Workflows on page 117.